 What did you think of this romantic moment?
 Do you like Victoria and Albert together, or were you rooting for Victoria and Lord Melbourne’s romance to further?
 Share your thoughts down below!

 Want to chat about season one of Victoria and the romance of Victoria and Albert?
-Read all of our Victoria Recaps!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Read all of our Victoria Recaps!Pin this article to read later!
+And make sure to follow us on Pinterest.